status-im/specs/docs/draft/9-3rd-party.md

 ### Infura

 ##### What is it?
-Infura hosts a collection of own full nodes on the Ethereum network and provides an API access to the Ethereum and IPFS networks without having to run a full node.
+Infura hosts a collection of full nodes for the Ethereum network and provides an API to access both the Ethereum and IPFS networks without having to run a full node.

 ##### How Status use it?
 Status works on mobile devices and therefore can't rely on local node.
 So all communication to Ethereum network happens via Infura.

 ##### Concerns
-Making http request means that user metadata leaks.
-Also if service hacked it can be used in various attacks, e.g. by faking returning data.
+Making http request means that a user leaks metadata, which can be used in various attacks if the service is hacked.
-Infura hosts on Amazon.
-It can fail or Amazon can cut off service or their servers crash.
-In this case all Status features related to Ethereum network calls will fail.
+Infura hosts on centralized providers.
+If these fail or the provider cuts off service, then Status features requiring Ethereum calls will.

 ### Etherscan
 ##### What is it?
-Etherscan is a service that allows user to explore and search the Ethereum blockchain for transactions, addresses, tokens, prices and other activities taking place on Ethereum network.
+Etherscan is a service that allows user to explore and search the Ethereum blockchain for transactions, addresses, tokens, prices and other activities taking place on Ethereum.

 ##### How Status use it?
-Status Wallet has buttons that allow user to view details of address or transactions on Etherscan site.
+Status Wallet allows users to view details of addresses and transactions on Etherscan.

 ##### Concerns
 If Etherscan fails user won't be able to view address or transaction details with it.
 But inside the app this info will still be available.